 - symptoms have lasted for at least 3 months without a break

-If a doctor suspects RA, they will refer the person to a rheumatologist, who specializes in rheumatic conditions.
-There is no single way to diagnose RA, but the rheumatologist will likely use:
+If a doctor suspects RA, they will refer the person to a rheumatologist.
+This is a medical professional specializing in rheumatic conditions.
+There is no single way to diagnose RA.
+However, the rheumatologist will likely use:

 Many home remedies and natural treatments for fibromyalgia and RA are similar.
 However, because the conditions have separate causes, medical treatments are different.

-It is important for people with RA to be treated early.
-Treatment often involves medicines that reduce inflammation and slow the condition’s progression.
+It is important for people to treat RA early.
+Treatment often involves medications that reduce inflammation and slow the condition’s progression.